henryhale/xterminal/docs/guide/events.md

 # Events

-The `Terminal` class, from which we create an instance, extends an internal `EventEmitter` class.
+The [XTerminal](../api/index.md#xterminal) class, from which we create an instance, extends an internal [EventEmitter](../api/index.md#xeventemitter) class.
-This implies that we can handle events the same way the browser does to provide interaction through events like: clicks, key presses, and so on.
+This implies that we can handle events the same way the browser does to provide interaction through events like: click, keydown, and so on.

-The underlying `EventEmitter` exposes, the `on`, `off`, `once`, `emit` and `stopEmit` methods.
+The underlying [EventEmitter](../api/index.md#xeventemitter) exposes, the `on`, `off`, `once`, and `emit` methods.

-- `on` is used to add a callback function (event listener) that's executed when the event is triggered
+- `on` is used to add an event listener that's executed when the event is triggered
+- `off` is used to remove an event listener from an event
+- `once` is used to add a one-time event listener, it is triggered only once and then removed using `off`
 - `emit` is used to trigger an event
-- `off` is used to remove a callback function from an event
-- `once` is used to add a one-time event listener, it is triggered only once and then removed using `off`
-- `stopEmit` is used to stop the execution of callbacks for the triggered event

 ## Custom Events

 Let's create a `start` event, and as a matter of providing an example, the reaction to the event is a simply outputting to the terminal.

 ```js
 term.on('start', () => {